KnCMiner/jupiter-hw-docs/fpga_spi.md

 The protocol is a full duplex SPI protocol.
 Response status header is coming immediately at first clocked bit.

-Request and response formats are aligned in such way that there is three response packets transmitted per request (384 bits / 96 bits = 3)
+Request and response formats are aligned in such way that there is four response packets transmitted per request (384 bits / 96 bits = 4)

 Requests
 --------